kazuto-abe/Unit3/Oranchi_delivery.md

 ### Success criteria

-1. The product contains login/sign up page one's username, email and its password.
+1. The product contains login/sign up page which includes one's username, email and its password.
 2. The product contains at least two database which are linking each other.
-3. All order information are stored in the DB table.
+3. The program has neither bugs nor technical issues and executes correctly.
-4.
+4. Total price will be automatically calculated and shown on user's digital receipt.

 ## Criateria B : Design